somewherewarm/woocommerce-subscribe-all-the-things/README.md

 **Note:** if you do not wish to offer cart level subscription options, leave this section empty.

+#### Further Reading

+Want to learn more?
+Check out the excellent post about [Subscribe All the Things on SellWithWP.com](https://www.sellwithwp.com/woocommerce-subscribe-all-the-things/).

 #### License

 This plugin is released under [GNU General Public License v3.0](http://www.gnu.org/licenses/gpl-3.0.html).